Meet the Team

 Dr Sam Davies

-I am an experienced Principal Investigator and the lead research doctor at the Medical Research Unit.
-In the last two years alone, I have been PI for 16 commercial studies and 15 university sponsored studies.
+I am an experienced Principal Investigator and the lead research doctor at the Medical Research Unit, and have been PI in over 30 commercial studies and 40 university sponsored studies.

 I am passionate about research in a General Practice setting and have an interest in all studies investigating General Practice-related medications or conditions.
 We have a wide range of studies looking at all sorts of conditions at any one time.